Zarateana arganica: Distribution

 This species is endemic to mainland Spain, being found in the north of the Iberian Peninsula.
 This species ranges from northwest Huesca to north Burgos, its range coinciding with the transition area from the Cantabrian temperate broadleaf and mixed forest, a part of "Green Spain", to the Mediterranean faunal zones.

 Description

 The shell of Zarateana arganica is greyish white in color.
 There are brown color bands on the shell which resemble horn.
 The shell is lustrous and has fine striae.
 Fresh shells have short structures resembling hairs.

 There are whorls which are, to some extent, convex in shape.
 The last whorl is not much broader than precedent whorls.

 The main opening of the shell or the aperture is sometimes quadrangular in shape.
 There is a sharp lip inside the aperture which is white in color.
 The umbilicus is clearly visible, open and wide.

 The width of the shell is 4.5-5.5 mm.
 The height of the shell is 2.5–3 mm.

 Habitat

-Z. arganica is a terrestrial mollusc.
+Zarateana arganica is a terrestrial mollusc.
 It lives in open places which receive a lot of sunlight, primarily in meadows or grasslands.
 However, it is also found in riverbanks and forests.